superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 among groups of genomes.

 ## Tree Construction
-SuperPhy provides a dynamic maximum-likelihood phylogenetic tree that is continuously updated to include all *E. coli* genomes currently in the database, as likelihood approaches to phylogenetic reconstruction have been shown to be superior to distance and parsimony approaches [@guindon_new_2010].
+SuperPhy provides a global phylogenetic tree that is updated to include all *E. coli* genomes currently in the database.
 An initial phylogenetic tree for SuperPhy was constructed using conserved genomic regions from the 1641 *E. coli* genomes obtained from GenBank.
 The conserved regions were aligned using Muscle [@edgar_muscle_2004] and input into